SringayKeno/Election_analysis1/README.md

 * ### Which candidate won the election, what was their vote count, and what was their percentage of the total votes*

-**Winner was candidate Diana DeGette with a total of 272,892 votes which was 73.8% of the total votes**
+**The winner was candidate, Diana DeGette, with a total of 272,892 votes which was 73.8% of the total votes**

 <img width="350" alt="winner_election_analysis_final" src="https://user-images.githubusercontent.com/102890151/164996802-b1ac61f8-8bed-4871-b31e-27949dec8f7f.png">

-Below print of the complete election_results.txt file
+Below, print of the complete election_results.txt file

 <img width="400" alt="winner_election_analysis" src="https://user-images.githubusercontent.com/102890151/164996680-7d3e8d00-a6b5-4a16-a2cc-7d97a4e52301.png">